achrafBenHamou/network_coverage/README.md

 in the response
 The goal is not to work on precise geographic match, a city-level precision is enough.
-The API returns the city level precision (the data may contain different coverage in different areas of the same city). for the satisfaction of customers (network operators), the API returns the best network coverage for each operator in a city
+The API returns the city level precision (the data may contain different coverage in different areas of the same city).
+For customers satisfaction (network operators), the API returns the best network coverage for each operator in a city

 ## Install requirements: Linux OS
 First, you need to install pip: